I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_counted_reason_context.md

 ## Members

+`DUMMYUNIONNAME`

 `Flags`

 Indicates whether the structure contains a simple reason string or a detailed set of reason strings.
 Set this member to one of the following constants:
 <ul>
 <li>
 DIAGNOSTIC_REASON_SIMPLE_STRING